Image

 • limited in time

-If you approach a checkpoint in Pulaski County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our experienced Pulaski County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
-Contact us online to discuss your situation with a kind and cunning DUI attorney near you today.
+If you find yourself at a checkpoint in Pulaski County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our experienced Pulaski County, MO attorneys will ferociously defend you and protect your rights in the court of law.
+Reach out to us online to review your case with a kind and cunning DUI attorney near you today.

 Get the best quality criminal defense available in Pulaski County, MO through Combs Waterkotte.
-A Combs Waterkotte DUI attorney near you will protect you against the court and navigate the legal process when you have been charged with driving under the influence in Pulaski County or anywhere in Missouri.
-In addition, our top Pulaski County, MO defense lawyers can help you with a wide range of other case types, including:
+At Combs Waterkotte, a DUI attorney near you will fight for your rights and defend you when you have been arrested for driving under the influence of alcohol or drugs in Pulaski County or anywhere in Missouri.
+In addition, our top Pulaski County, MO defense lawyers can help you with a variety of other case types, including:

 Click below to learn more about the different DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Pulaski County, MO can do to help you.